sam-math/car-price-app/README.md

 1. **Scraping:** it's done using a combination of requests, playwright, and a thorough analysis of hidden API's.
 The parameters used and some files aren't available in this GitHub repo to be respectful with the websites from which we scrape.
 2. **Data Wrangling:** it's done with Polars, as it's faster than Pandas for the size of the data we are managing (Polars Lazyframes), and its Expressive API allow faster iteration and complex data munging.
 3. **EDA and Preprocessing:** it's done with Numpy, Polars, Pandas and Seaborn.
-Nothing very sofisticated, just knowing how to apply your maths and stats properly (data distribution, long tails, IQRs, CDFs, etc.)
+Nothing very sophisticated, just knowing how to apply your maths and stats properly (data distribution, long tails, IQRs, CDFs, etc.)
    - Outliers-detection is done at a second stage with regression to ensure outliers "guardrails" account for different price of a car model considering its mileage, age, etc.
 5. **Modelling:**
    - A specific model is trainned and saved for each specific car model available (around 1,000 car models).